misterplain/fantasticfy/README.md

 # Fantastic Snowboards

 This is a practice project I've made to learn about the MERN stack, and to practice my React skills.
-It is a mock e-commerce site for a snowboard company, where users can browse products.
-The image carousel will associated the product variant with the displayed variant data.
+It is a mock e-commerce site for a snowboard company, where users can browse products and click through to the product page.
+The image carousel will associate the product variant with the displayed variant data.

 The deployed site can be found [HERE](https://fantasticfy.onrender.com/)